 For over 100 years, the Whitfield Family has faithfully served the Monroe Community.
-It all began with with our Patriarch, Lawrence Whitfield, who arrived in Washington at only thirteen years old, followed by Larry Whitfield, who, at over 90 years old, is still often to be found in the Whitfield Licensing office, to Chuck Whitfield and his wife Nancy, the current proprietors of the business.
-A commitment to our neighbors, to sound business, to developing relationships, to doing the right thing - no matter what - has always defined our family, and will continue to do so in the years to come.
+It all began with our Patriarch, Lawrence Whitfield, who arrived in Washington at only thirteen years old.
+His son, Larry Whitfield, who, until the age of 92 years old, was often found in the Whitfield Licensing office.
+Currently, Chuck Whitfield and his wife Nancy are the proprietors of the business.
+A commitment to our neighbors, to sound business, to developing relationships, to doing the right thing - no matter what - has always defined our family and will continue to do so in the years to come.

 Born in 1902 in Pawnee, Nebraska, Lawrence moved with his family to Cathcart in 1915 where they settled on a seven-acre parcel of previously logged land.
 With this, the logging industry would find itself into the marrow of Lawrence's being, beginning at twelve when he worked a summer in California as a "whistle punk."
 Relaying instructions between the work site and the log landing via whistle bursts, he earned $5 a day.
 He remembers his first "paycheck" was four $20 gold pieces for a month of work.
 Later, he returned to Washington and worked greasing skids: using smaller logs to transport larger, more marketable logs dragged over them via horse or mule teams.

 In 1923, Lawrence arrived in the emerging community of Monroe, a booming timber town, to work for the Florence Acres Logging Company.
 He felled timber and worked as a high rigger.
 This was an extremely dangerous job requiring him to free climb tall trees with only a rope, chopping branches as he went, then topping the tree with his saw in one hand and only holding the trunk with the other.
 At 5:00pm every night, a train would pull into Monroe to be loaded with logs on their way to Everett and on.